 VIVO language files are available for English, Spanish, Brazilian Portuguese, and German.
-If you need support for another language, please inquire of the VIVO mailing lists, to see if another group has the files you need.
+If you need support for another language, please inquire of the VIVO mailing lists, to see if another group is already developing the files you need.

-Adding an existing language to your VIVO site
+Adding a language to your VIVO site